 “I thought you were a literary agent,” I said.

 Hell no!” he said.
 “Talent scout!
 I shape raw talent into big money and then we do a 60/40 split.
 That sound good to you?”

 “Now you’re talkin’!” he said.
 “That’s what I like to hear!
-We’re gonna claw our way to the top, you and me.
+We’re gonna claw our way to the top!
 I’ll fly into Seattle this weekend.
 I’ll text you the flight number and arrival time.
 Meet me with a rent-a-car.”

 And now the phone call from Omaha.

 “Don’t bother meeting the plane,” he said.
-He sounded distraught and vague.
+He sounded distraught, vague.
 “Sit tight,” he said.
-“You’ll be hearing from me.”

-Still, I waited at the gate, just in case I was wrong.
+Still, I waited for him at the gate.